 We require a $700 refundable deposit for every new member.
-If absolutely necessary, members can pay the deposit $100 down initially and $50 in monthly increments until the total of $700 is accrued.
-While on this "pay-go" status, members must pay immediately for every flight or the member is grounded.
-For members actively using their membership in the club, a $50 monthly dues is assessed.
+For members actively using their membership in the club, a $60 monthly dues is assessed.
 This covers part of the ongoing maintenance of our facility and our two hangars.
 With prior written notice a member may become inactive for any period of time with no monthly charge, but a $45 reactivation fee is charged when you start flying again.

 Members are billed monthly by e-mail for all accrued financial obligations; flying, dues, and materials.
 This total amount is due at the end of the following month or the member is "grounded" and all club privileges are revoked.
 Unfortunately, overdue accounts cost the club and hurt every member that shares our resources so we assess a finance charge on overdue accounts.
 We encourage the use of ACH (Automatic Check Handling) to pay bills and avoid the 3% surcharge for credit cards.